vlk32/ng-authentication/readme.md

-# Angular 2 module for authorization
+# Angular 2 module for http error handling

-General module for angular 2 authorization and authentification
+Angular 2 module used for handling http api error handling